 Follow the Cleaner

-You’re probably aware by now, but your little one’s brain is developing at such a rapid speed that he or she can come up with theories and explanatory systems that we consider are way beyond his or her age’s capacity.
-From very early on, your baby is competent, active and insightful.
-Different studies suggest that babies are not simply “passive” observers but are rather building a collection of theories and knowledge that helps them navigate and understand the world around them.
+You’re probably aware by now, but your little one’s brain is developing at such a rapid speed that he can come up with theories and explanatory systems that we consider are way beyond his age’s capacity.
+From very early on, your baby is competent, active, and insightful.
+Different studies suggest that babies are not simply “passive” observers, but are rather building a collection of theories and knowledge that helps them navigate and understand the world around them.

 Some of the explanatory theories that babies begin to construct from a very early age are:

 Theory of objects – Babies understand the fundamental principles about how objects move in space and time.
 Every time your baby’s playing with any toy, he is further building on this theory understanding how the object moves and how it can be manipulated.

 Theory of numbers – Babies begin forming two types of numerical systems that serve as the base for future mathematical use.
 One for small, exact numbers, and the other for larger quantities of numbers.